-12.2 OBJECTIVE 2: MAINTENANCE OF ENVIRONMENTAL INTEGRITY DURING THE OPERATIONAL PHASE ipact Management Objective: To rehabilitate all areas disturbed by construction activities in an environ nmentally sensitive manner.
-Degradation of onsite watercourses. Р Potential impact to avoid • Excessive alien vegetation growth Negative impacts on the environ The integrity of the environment is maintained throughout the operational phase.
-In npact Management Outcome t Outcome • The environmentally sensitive areas on site are maintained and conserved.
-Environmental sensitivities and aspects become an attribute of the estate.
-I۸ IPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Storm water infrastructure must be serviced regularly.
-Long Island Trading 44 (Pty) Operational phase • Cover crop that was planted w here any weeds or exotic species were removed is to be maintained.
-Ltd • Regular follow-up clearing of a liens is required.
-It is assumed that the responsibility of alien clearing will rest with the local authority.
-If not, an alien clearing contractor must be employed to conduct alien clearing. • Any erosion runnels/ gulleys/ channels that form on site must be infilled with appropriate material, compacted, rehabilitated as r needed and appropriate erosion control measures put in place to prevent recurrent erosion at the at site.
-The integrity and condition of the surrounding environment is me aintained at an acceptable lev /el.
-Pe erformance Indicator All previously disturbed/exposed surfaces have been provided with a suitable covering and/or stabilised.
+12.2 OBJECTIVE 2: MAINTENANCE OF ENVIRONMENTAL INTEGRITY DURING THE OPERATIONAL PHASE

+Impact Management Objective: To rehabilitate all areas disturbed by construction activities in an environmentally sensitive manner.
+Potential impact to avoid Excessive alien vegetation growth.
+Negative impacts on the environment.
+Impact Management Outcome The integrity of the environment is maintained throughout the operational phase.
+IMPACT MANAGEMENT ACTIONS IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Cover crop that was planted w here any weeds or exotic species were removed is to be maintained.
+Johannes Jurie Klue Operational phase Regular follow-up clearing of all Regular follow-up clearing of aliens is required.
+Ensure that any greenery plants Ensure that any greenery planted on the parameter of the development is maintained.
+Any erosion runnels/ gulleys/ channels that form on site must be infilled with appropriate material, 1 compacted, rehabilitated as needed and appropriate erosion control measures put in place to · prevent recurrent erosion at that site.
+Alien plants must be removed from the site as per NEMBA requirements.
+After any clearing is completed, an appropriate cover crop should be planted where any weeds or exotic species are removed from m disturbed areas timeously.
+The integrity and condition of the surrounding environment is maintained at an acceptable level. level.
+Performance Indicator • All previously disturbed/exposed surfaces have been provided with a suitable covering and/or staken and the suitable covering and the suitable coveri I/or stabilised.
 No alien vegetation is evident on site.